justindeanfoster/Personal-Website/content/post/cs373-fall-2021-justin-foster-blog-5/index-1.md

  <!--StartFragment-->

-   **1. What did you do this past week?**
+1. **What did you do this past week?**

    1. This past week I attended class and learned more about programming types and how operations are interpreted in python vs. java.
 I also began work with my team on our project proposal.
 We intend to do an IMDB for grocery stores, their locations, and their items.
 2. **What's in your way?**

    1. This upcoming week I have my algorithms test and I also need to make significant progress for our first week project.
 We have made a good outline for what we need to do but the largest challenge will be just figuring out where to start.